TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 * 3rd order derivatives
 * NUTS algorithm to be added to ADMB
 * Sparseness detection
-* Parallelization; Dave has open CL version of the function minimizer that could be used as an example of how the GPU approach might be beneficial

 * Get install_github() to do source("install_windows.R") when Windows is detected
 * Non-normal RE (rotational Bayes)